ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - Changes to this Privacy Statement

-We collect personal information about you such as your name, contact details, ticket purchases, stations visited (e.g. for charging the correct fares on smart cards), payment and refund details.
+If you are a passenger, we collect personal information about you such as your name, contact details, ticket purchases, stations visited (e.g. for charging the correct fares on smart cards), payment and refund details.
 We may also require additional details for certain services, such as your age for age restricted tickets.
+We may also collect personal information about you in other contexts, for example, if you visit a station or car park or otherwise engage with us through our website or by using our wi-fi or are a stakeholder in our industry.

 Examples of situations where we collect your personal information are: